cylab-tw/bluelight/README.md

 * GSPS: DICOM Graphic Annotation
 * DICOM-RT structure set (RTSS)
 * DICOM SEG (Segementation)
+ - Provide converting DICOM Overalys to a DICOM SEG object.
-* **Note:** *Currently, the format of annotation is the DCMTK DICOM-XML, support the download of the DICOM format should be with [micala Server](https://github.com/cylab-tw/micala), we are trying to release it ASAP*
+* **Note:** *Currently, the format of annotation is the DCMTK DICOM-XML, support the download of the DICOM format should be with [Raccoon.net](https://github.com/cylab-tw/micala), we are trying to release it ASAP*
 * Downloading the DICOM-XML, you can use the DCMTK tool: xml2dcm to convert the xml to DICOM format which BlueLight can display as well.

 ## Supported library